 Your garage door cable is the power piece of the system, the component that performs the function of opening and closing your door.
 Without it, you will have a beautiful and sturdy door that fails to open.
 The same applies if your garage door cable is damaged.
-Either way, if you have an overhead door in Lansing that fails to operate, garage door cable replacement may be the answer.
+Either way, if you have an overhead garage door that fails to operate, replacing your garage door may be the answer.

-Its best for you, as a consumer, to research the process before hiring professional garage cable replacement in Lansing.
-Here is a convenient guide for you about how the process works.
+Its best for you, as a consumer, to research the process before hiring professional garage cable replacement company in Lansing or your local area.
+Here is a convenient guide for you about how the cable replacement process works.

 - Vice grip

 - Winding bars

 - Sockets with different fittings

 - Protective gloves

 First, you should consider the size of your door, as well as the size of your cable.

 The size of the cable you’ll need will depend on your door and whether you have a standard-lift, vertical-lift or high-lift door.
 Typically, with residential garage doors with a standard-lift, the cable size you’ll use will be the height of the door with 18 inches added.>

 A 7’ door, for example, will likely use an 8’6″ cable.
 The tools and replacement cable you must purchase depend primarily on the door’s size.